editorconfig/editorconfig-core-py/README.md

 ## Installation

-First, make sure the core EditorConfig Python library is installed on your machine.
+First, make sure the core [EditorConfig Python Core library][] is installed on your machine.

 Next, install the plugin compatible with your version of Gedit by executing the